twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The cursor remains "Busy" when saving fonts and doing other stuff in the background.
 * All versions can save all unaltered opened fonts from the menu (**File: Save All**).
 In double-byte versions of Windows, the system displays a critical error saying "List index out of bounds (0)" if done repeatedly.
 * Exiting the program may create invalid font(s) and play the Critical Stop sound from the PC speakers.
-* The program displays the "Access violation" when closing after doing some operations – the font(s) may be invalid.
+* The program displays a critical error saying "Access violation" when closing after doing some operations – the font(s) may be invalid.
 * Any glyph stored in the clipboard in version 1.0 until 6.0 will have either the words **Glyph Contours** for contours or **Glyph Data** for the entire glyph.
 * Any glyph stored in the clipboard in version 7.0 will have **Font Data**.
 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.